-Termites have a particular notoriety for eating wood, these creatures are now and again known as white ants in Australia.
-They ordinarily feast upon dead plant material, for example, family unit furniture or fallen trees.
+Termites in Charlotte have particular notoriety for eating wood, these creatures are now and again known as white ants in Australia.
+They ordinarily feast upon dead plant material, for example, home furniture, or fallen trees.
 Much like ants, termites cooperate to bolster, sustain and secure their state.
-There are presently more than 4,000 known species, and these insects are viewed as a noteworthy nuisance when they are found in private or business structures because of their eating routine and expensive taste.
+There are presently more than 4,000 known species, and these insects are viewed as a noteworthy nuisance when they are found in home or business structures because of their eating routine and expensive taste.

 What They Look Like

 Between 1/2 and 3/8 inch long, with four long wings and a brown, black, or yellow body.
 Termites are often confused for ants because they look quite similar.